-Bachelor Degrees: Nursing

-Master: Nursing - see Graduate Catalog

-Doctor Degree: Nursing Practice - See Graduate Catalog
+Graduate Degrees: Master of Science in Nursing, Doctor of Nursing Practice - See Graduate Catalog

 In concert with the mission of OKWU, the School of Nursing seeks to enhance scholarship, lifelong learning, and Christian discipleship, while fostering in students the desire to live out lives of service to both God and man.
 In particular, the School of Nursing seeks to inspire unselfish service to humanity and to develop the personal and professional integrity of nurses based on Christian ethics and an appreciation of the Christian faith as a basis for the interpretation of nursing knowledge.